 - Gallery Snærós – A gallery of arts and crafts.

 - Salthúsmarkaðurinn crafts market – A summer market for local crafts and homemade items.

 - Franska safnið – A museum telling

-- Gallerí Kolfreyja – A gallery handcrafted items from Icelandic wool.
+- Gallerí Kolfreyja – A gallery of handcrafted items from Icelandic wool.